exaFLOPs26/MTH2011/my_note/lec3.md

     <img width="483" alt="image" src="https://github.com/user-attachments/assets/180fe6f9-4558-466b-b48b-e82b2b7ec056">

 ## Reason of using log
 - Even in SGD, amount of multiplication is still big.
-By that even the value is not close to 0, multiply of all will be close to 0.
+By even the value is not close to 0, multiply of all will be close to 0.
 - Tractable
 - For eliminating exponential function